Cost of living: dealing with high gas and electricity bills

 Warm Home Discount

 The Warm Home Discount is an automatic one-off payment of £150 to reduce winter energy bills.
-Licensed electricity suppliers must take part in the scheme if they have at least 50,000 customers.
-There are two ways to qualify for a Warm Home Discount, by meeting either ‘Core Group 1’ or ‘Core Group 2’ criteria.
+Licensed electricity suppliers must take part in the scheme if they have at least 1,000 customers.
+To qualify for the discount, you will need to meet either ‘Core Group 1’ or ‘Core Group 2’ criteria.

 Core Group 1